MythicAgents/sliver/README.md

 Currently limited to one mythic operation, this is due to a mythic limitation which enforces RPC calls specify which operation they are in.
 When `sliverserver` service starts, ideally it would spin off a thread for each operation's payloads to handle events coming from Sliver.
 We are working on ways around this in the future.

 Additionally, for `sliverserver` to create callbacks based on events from Sliver, and not from the 'use' command, it requires at least 1 task has been run.
-This is because the mythic rpc call to create a callback requires a TaskID, but no mythic tasks prompted this call.
+This is because the mythic rpc call to create a callback requires a TaskID (also to figure out the operation), but no mythic tasks prompted this call.
 Ideally, you could create `sliverserver`, not submit any tasks, and still see implants connecting automatically, but for now, as long as you have run one task within `sliverserver`, it should work.
-I'm currently hard-coding the TaskID=1.
+I'm currently hard-coding the CallbackID=1 and TaskID=1.

 ## Future Plans / Ideas